 Other areas of counselling I deal with

 With the recent public health crisis and pandemic it's understandable some may be experiencing anxiety and concerns.
 This does provide opportunity to explore ways to manage these powerful feelings to help you manage and ultimately still enjoy your relationships, work and lives.
-At this time I am offering virtual sessions via Zoom.
+Along with face-to-face sessions, I am offering online sessions and Walk and Talk therapy.

 Concessions offered for